loumadev/EdupageAPI/README.md

 ```

 ### class Attachment
-This class holds an information about an attachment.
+This class holds the information about an attachment.
 ```typescript
 class Attachment extends RawData {
     edupage: Edupage;